-Work-Study Employment - This type of employment is characterized by the fact that funding for such positions comes from the federal financial aid system.
+Work-Study Employment - This type of employment is characterized by the fact that funding for such positions comes from the state or federal financial aid system.
 It requires that a FAFSA be completed and that students accept work-study funds.
 Students must be enrolled in a minimum of six credit hours in the semester in which they are working.
 Work-study funding is not available in the summer semester.
-If a work-study employee drops below the six credit hour minimum enrollment, they will no longer be eligible for employment effective on the first day of the subsequent payroll cycle.
+If a work-study employee drops below the six credit hour minimum enrollment, they will no longer be eligible for employment.